Cecil Castellucci: Novels

 In the 2011 picture book Grandma's Gloves, a young girl and her grandmother bond over gardening.
 A story about a child who loses a beloved grandparent and finds comfort in carrying on the activities they shared.
 It won the California Book Award Gold Medal for Juvenile category.

 In the 2011 novel First Day on Earth, a man named Mal thinks he has been abducted by aliens and starts going to an alien abduction support group where he meets Hooper, who may or may not be a traveler from another world.

-The Year of the Beasts (2012), a hybrid prose / graphic novel illustrated by Nate Powell, is the story of two sisters and the summer they have together juxtaposed with a comics story of a girl who wakes up as a Medusa.
+The Year of the Beasts (2012), a hybrid of prose and comics, with the latter illustrated by Nate Powell.
+The story of two sisters spending summer together is juxtaposed with a comics story of a girl who wakes up as a Medusa.

 Odd Duck (2013) illustrated by Sara Varon is about two ducks who form a friendship despite both being odd.

 The young adult novel Tin Star, about a girl abandoned on an alien space station, was published in February 2014.
-Stone in the Sky, sequel to Tin Star, was published by Roaring Brook Press in 2015.
+Stone in the Sky, a sequel, was published by Roaring Brook Press in 2015.

-Moving Target: A Princess Leia Adventure, part of the Star Wars: Journey to Star Wars - The Force Awakens series, was published September 2015.
+Moving Target: A Princess Leia Adventure, part of the Star Wars: Journey to Star Wars - The Force Awakens series, was published in September 2015.

-The graphic novel Soupy Leaves Home, about a train-hopping runaway in 1932, was published by Dark Horse Comics in April 2017.